awjudd/l4-assetprocessor/README.md

 ### Publishing the Configuration

-The next to installing this plugin is to publish the configuration file by doing the following:
+The next step to installing this plugin is to publish the configuration file by doing the following:

     $ php artisan config:publish awjudd/assetprocessor